StephenGriffies/StephenGriffies.github.io/_pages/projects.md

 1993, nurturing my research acumen and building deep friendships and trusted collaborations.
-GFDL is a special place within the universe of research laboratories, notable for its efforts at addressing the big problems of atmosphere, ocean, and climate science.
-Founded in 1955, it remains among the world's most stimulating and impactful climate laboratories.
+GFDL is a special place within the universe of research laboratories, notable for its efforts at addressing the big problems of atmosphere and ocean science.
+Founded in 1955, it remains among the world's most stimulating and impactful earth system laboratories.

 <br>
 <br>